DataByAileenQ/SQLAnalysisPortfolio/Projects/Telco Customer Churn/README.md

 ---

-# **Insights**
+## Insights

-**Tenure**: The **highest churn rate** is observed within the first **5 years**, with **680 customers leaving during this period**.
+- **Tenure**: The **highest churn rate** is observed within the first **5 years**, with **680 customers leaving during this period**.
 Churn decreases as tenure increases, indicating that **early stage retention efforts should be prioritized**.
 This could be because customers often use the initial months or years to test the product and assess its value.
-Improving personalized engagement, early support, and price-to-value match could help reduce churn in these critical stages.
+Improving personalized engagement, early support, and price to value match could help reduce churn in these critical stages.

-**Payment method**: Customers using **electronic checks exhibit a higher churn rate**, suggesting that **flexibility and control over payments** may lead to a higher likelihood of churn.
-In contrast, customers who use **automatic payment method**s, such as bank transfers and credit cards, have **significantly lower churn** rates, indicating that these customers may exhibit **greater commitment and financial stability**. **Mailed check users** also show a relatively **low churn** rate, possibly reflecting a more **traditional and loyal customer segment**.
+- **Payment Method**: Customers using **electronic checks 15.21% exhibit a higher churn rate**, suggesting that **flexibility and control over payments** may lead to a higher likelihood of churn.
+In contrast, customers who use **automatic payment methods**, such as bank transfers and credit cards, have **significantly lower churn** rates, indicating that these customers may exhibit **greater commitment and financial stability**. **Mailed check users** also show a relatively **low churn** rate, possibly reflecting a more **traditional and loyal customer segment**.

+- **Contract**: The **majority of churned customers** were on **month-to-month contracts 88.55%**, suggesting that the **lack of long-term commitment** in these contracts is a **significant driver of churn**.
+In contrast, customers on one-year and two-year contracts exhibit lower churn, indicating that longer commitments may help improve retention.

+- **Demographic**: **Churned customers without dependents or partners** experience **higher churn rates** compared to those with dependents or partners.
+Churned customers **without dependents have a rate of 21.91%**, compared to 4.63% for those with dependents.
+Similarly, **churned customers without partners have a 17.04% churn rate**, which is higher than the 9.5% rate for those with partners.
+This suggests that customers **without a partner** may lack support, making them **more cost-sensitive** and more likely to seek alternatives.
+On the other hand, those **with dependents** may be more incentivized to stay long-term, driven by increased stability or greater **reliance on the service**.

+## Lessons Learned

+**Data quality is really important** having more complete datasets, especially with more customer details can lead to better insights.
+Customer segmentation was key in identifying high risk groups and creating targeted retention strategies.
+However, taking a closer look at demographics could help us understand customer behavior on a deeper level.

+## Reccomendation

+**Significance of aligning pricing strategies** with customer expectations, understanding the price to value perception is critical in addressing churn, although limited pricing data made this more challenging in this analysis.